 The overall Union commander at the Battle of Vicksburg was Ulysses S. Grant.
 The victory here would be one of Grant’s signature feats of the war, and catapulted him up the Union ranks.

 William Tecumseh Sherman also played a major role as one of Grant’s most trusted commanders throughout the Vicksburg Campaign.
 Sherman’s starling performance eventually led Grant to promote him to lead the Army of the Tennessee.

 It’s with this army that he would ultimately lead his infamous “March to the Sea” through Georgia, striking a devastating blow to the Confederacy.

 Confederate forces were led by John C. Pemberton.
 By surrendering Pemberton effectively tarnished his name and Confederate leaders relieved him of his command.
 He would play no further major role for the remainder of the war.

 General Joseph E. Johnston was the overall Confederate commander of the Western Theatre.
 The general would play a minor role in the Vicksburg Campaign.
 Johnston was in charge of the Confederate relief force for Vicksburg, but failed to take action in time to save the city.

-Total Union strength at the Battle of Vicksburg began at about ~44,000 and grew to nearly ~77,000 by the end of the siege.
-Meanwhile the Confederacy only mustered ~33,000 troops.
+Total Union strength at the Battle of Vicksburg began at about ~55,000 and grew to nearly ~77,000 by the end of the siege.
+Meanwhile the Confederacy only mustered ~33,000 troops.2

 As was the case for most Civil War battles, the Union enjoyed a superior numerical advantage.
-Union forces suffered a total of ~4,910 casualties.
-This consisted of 806 killed, 3,940 wounded, and 164 missing and captured.
+Union forces suffered nearly ~5,000 casualties.
+The Confederates suffered ~33,000 casualties, including ~31,600 men and officers that surrendered on July 4th.2

 The Significance of the Battle of Vicksburg

 The capture of Vicksburg and then Port Harbor five days later served dual purposes.